cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 `Interchain swap`: a IBC token swap protocol, built on top of an automated marketing making system, which leverages liquidity pools and incentives.
 Each chain that integrates this app becomes part of a decentralized exchange network.

-`Interchain liquidity pool`: a single-asset liquidity pool held in the asset's native chain, and has a corresponding single-asset liquidity pool on a separate chain.
-This comprises an interchain liquidity pool and can execute interchain swaps to exchange tokens.
+`Interchain liquidity pool`: a single-asset liquidity pool on a chain, with a corresponding single-asset liquidity pool on a separate chain.
+This comprises an interchain liquidity pool and can execute interchain swaps to exchange between the assets.

 `Automated market makers(AMM)`: are decentralized exchanges that pool liquidity and allow tokens to be traded in a permissionless and automatic way.
 Usually uses an invariant for token swapping calculation.
 In this interchain standard, the Balancer algorithm is implemented.